Shterneregen/Transfer/readme.md

-# File transfer over the network
+# File and commands transfer over the network

 ## Simple mode
 ### receiver